Camper Glass Window Fitting Guide for T5 and T6

-While it is possible to use other tools to cut out your windows, we have designed these instructions to work best with the tools we think you are most likely to already have at home.
+While it is possible to use other tools to cut out your windows, we have designed these instructions to work best with the tools we think you are most likely to already have at home which is more than likely a basic grinder.

 To protect your van interior, remove as much as you can and cover anything that needs to stay inside.